JuliaLang/julia/doc/manual/strings.rst

     <BLANKLINE>
     y

-UTF-8 is not the only encoding that Julia supports, and adding support for new encodings is quite easy.
-In particular, Julia also provides :obj:`UTF16String` and :obj:`UTF32String` types, constructed by :func:`utf16` and :func:`utf32` respectively, for UTF-16 and UTF-32 encodings.
+Julia uses UTF-8 encoding by default, and support for new encodings can be added by packages.
 Additional discussion of other encodings and how to implement support for them is beyond the scope of this document for the time being.
 For further discussion of UTF-8 encoding issues, see the section below on `byte array literals <#Byte+Array+Literals>`_, which goes into some greater detail.